cwendorf/Sourcebook/Summaries/README.md

 ### Summarized Examples

-This chapter provides a set of worked examples.
-The raw data, typical computer, and complete calculations are provided for each type of research design.
+This chapter provides a set of summarized examples.
+All findings from the calculations in the Sourcebook are summarized in mini-Results sections using the APA style rules above.

 - [Frequencies](./summarized-examples/frequencies.md)
 - [Descriptives](./summarized-examples/descriptives.md)